PikeMcGillLab/predictLesions/README.txt

-genReport (patient 1, patient x)
+genReport (patient x, patient y)

 -	Purpose:
-	o	Generates a report for volume and dice co-efficients for the patients o	Operates under three cases:
+	o	Generates a report for volume and DSC for the patients o	Operates under three cases:
+		~	Case 1: Generate a report for all possible patients.
+			>	Input no patient number
+		~	Case 2: Generate a report for a single patient.
+			>	Input single patient number
-		~	Case 1: Generate a report from patients 9002 to 9021.
-Enter no arguments ~	Case 2: Generate a report for a single patient.
-Enter single argument ~	Case 3: Generate a report for a specific range of patients.
-Enter argument 1 then argument 2
+		~	Case 3: Generate a report for a range of patients.  * Will process patients from lowest number to highest, incrementally *
+			>	Input two patient numbers, with a space between them, see example below
 -	Input
 	o	Patient 1 - Optional - First or only patient that is needed o	Patient x - Optional - Final patient wanted processing
 -	Output
 	o	Volume-and-DSC-report.csv in Results directory
 -	Examples
-	o	Case 1
-		~	makeLesions user$./genReport.command
+	o	Case 1: Generate a report for all possible patients ~	makeLesions user$./genReport.command
-	o	Case 2
-		~	makeLesions user$ ./genReport.command 9010
+	o	Case 2: Generate a report for a single patient: Patient 9010 ~	makeLesions user$ ./genReport.command 9010
-	o	Case 3
-		~	makeLesions user$ ./genReport.command 9003 9002
+	o	Case 3: Generate a report for a specific range of patients: Patients 9002 to 9005 ~	makeLesions user$ ./genReport.command 9002 9005
--	Possible Thrown Errors
-	o	Too many inputs